PiDelport/SA-COVID-19-projections/README.md

 (Click on the charts below to view bigger interactive versions, and the underlying data.)

+## ⚠️ Disclaimer ⚠️

+This is my personal analysis of the COVID-19 pandemic data, but I am **not** a medical professional or epidemiologist.
+Do not rely on this analysis for critical decisions.

+For reliable information, refer to [NICD](http://www.nicd.ac.za/).

 ## Cases

 The number of confirmed cases over time, broken down by province, in order of first appearance.